Bring the Jubilee – Book Review

 Much of Bring the Jubilee is a travelogue of the alternate history.
 The section in New York spends a lot of time describing the poverty-stricken city and the desperate situation of the USA.

 There’s much debate about the fixed or fluid nature of fate and whether free-will exists.
 The printer Hodge works for personifies the view that every action and every outcome is immutable and that free will is an illusion.
-Hodge’s Haitian diplomat friend takes the opposite view – that people’s fates are not predestined but the result of their moral decisions.
+Hodge’s Haitian diplomat friend takes the opposite view – that people’s moral decisions determine their fate, not destiny.
 Hodge himself is ambivalent on the subject his character does not to take sides.
-In his life, as in his career as a historian he passively observes without interfering.
+In his life, as in his career as a historian, he passively observes without interfering.
 Of course, this makes his ultimate effect on the world even more ironic.

-Bring the Jubilee was originally a novella.
-The novel does feel like a book split into two parts – the travelogue and the time travel / Battle of Gettysburg section.
+Bring the Jubilee was originally a novella, and the novel feels like it’s split into two parts – the travelogue and the time travel / Battle of Gettysburg section.

 The Alternate History of Bring the Jubilee